Struct SwiftAmt

 Remarks

-This is an overloaded convenience method that internally just calls Format(Decimal, Char, Int32) passing a comma as the decimal point symbol and -1 as the desired number of decimal places.
+This is an overloaded convenience method that internally just calls Format(decimal, char, int) passing a comma as the decimal point symbol and -1 as the desired number of decimal places.

 Exceptions